-Securities will be held by third party custodian designated by the Finance Director of Finance and Technology, or his/her designee, and evidenced by safekeeping reports which will be reconciled monthly to the portfolio.
+Securities will be held by third party custodian designated by the Finance Director, or his/her designee, and evidenced by safekeeping reports which will be reconciled monthly to the portfolio.
 Third-party custodial reports shall be required monthly, to list, at a minimum, each individual security, CUSIP, purchase date, cost, market value, par value, and maturity date.